seppzero/react-naked/README.md

 # react-naked
-High level Framework to start from scratch like Adam and Eva
+Next Generation Framework to start from scratch like Adam and Eva

 ## Run and get naked
 ```shell